Use the Sling Resource Merger in AEM using-the-sling-resource-merger-in-aem

 apps)-

-The property will have a priority based on the Sling Resource Resolver configuration.
+The property has a priority based on the Sling Resource Resolver configuration.

 -